Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **inflictsPoison** (Optional)

 Use `inflictsPoison` when you want only a specific bee to not .
-The global config value `beeDiesFromSting` by default is set to `true` and overrides this value.
-Set `beeDiesFromSting` to false if you would like to modify individual bees.
+The global config value `beesInflictPoison` by default is set to `true` and overrides this value.
+Set `beesInflictPoison` to false if you would like to modify individual bees.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjYzNjI3NTg4LDE3ODU1OTE1NzFdfQ==
+eyJoaXN0b3J5IjpbMTk0Mjc0ODEyLDY2MzYyNzU4OCwxNzg1NT
+kxNTcxXX0=
 -->